MohamedAlosaili/Rosie-Chat/README.md

 NPM => v8.19.2

-If you haven't had node installed in your machine install it from [here](https://nodejs.org/en/) then follow these steps:
+If you haven't had nodejs installed on your machine install it from [here](https://nodejs.org/en/) then follow these steps:

 1 - Create a project in [Firebase console](https://console.firebase.google.com/u/2/)